 The first time you open the Model Explorer, Simulink automatically applies one of the standard views to the node you select in the Model Hierarchy pane.
 The Model Explorer applies a view based on the kind of node you select.

 The Model Explorer assigns one of four categories of nodes in the Model Hierarchy pane.
 The Model Explorer initially associates a default view with each node category.
-The four node categories are:
+The node categories are:

 |Node Category||Kinds of Hierarchy Nodes Included||Initial Associated View|